Guidance on those areas that may require a lawyer to be engaged.

 Reserved instruments activities

 This covers the preparation of any instrument of transfer or charge for the purposes of, or for making an application or lodging a document for registration under, the Land Registration Act 2002.
 It also includes the preparation of documents relating to real or personal estate or to court proceedings in England and Wales and specifically to transfers of land.
-It excludes most wills, agreements not intended to be executed as a deed, powers of attorney and transfers of stock.
-It will, however, include the preparation of trust deeds, other than will trusts.
-(See below in section 3.4.5 for further details).
+It excludes wills, most agreements not intended to be executed as a deed (which means many contracts are not reserved instruments), powers of attorney and with some exemptions transfers of stock.
+(See paragraph 3.4.5 for further details on deeds) It will, however, include the preparation of trust deeds, other than will trusts.
+(See paragraph 3.4.5 for further details).
 If the reserved instrument activity is performed without expectation of fee, gain or reward, then it can be performed by a Member who is then classified as an exempt person.
 (See Appendix 1 for further details on exempt persons).

 Notarial activities are the authentication and certification of signatures and documents.
 Currently this can only be performed by appropriately qualified legal practitioners who are also authorised by the Master of the Faculties and in accordance with the Public Notaries Act 1801.
 If the notarial activity is performed without expectation of fee, gain or reward, then the person performing it is classified as exempt.
 (See Appendix 1 for further details on exempt persons).

 This means the powers conferred on a commissioner of oaths by the Commissioners of Oaths Act 1889, the Commissioners of Oaths Act 1891 and section 24 of the Stamp Duties Act 1891.
 A commissioner of oaths is a person qualified to administer an oath or take an affidavit for the purposes of a court (usually a solicitor or notary).
 This activity cannot be performed as an exempt person, on the basis that there will be no charge, fee or reward.